Death & Dying Ministry

 Given the nature of this work and the commitment involved to accomplish all the above in a year’s time, some people might choose to do only certain parts, such as the Life Review.
 Each person’s One Year to Live is custom-designed.
 Rev. Gary serves as a coach/guide, counselor, and anchor.
 His role includes facilitating the specific activities and assisting the person to manage and address thoughts, feelings, and challenges that come up.
 Together, they will create a specific agreement outlining what he or she will do independently and what the sessions with Rev. Gary will involve.

 Although dying is ultimately a solitary spiritual journey, no one should have to die alone and unsupported.
 And no loved one being there for the person dying should have to do it alone, either.
-In homes, hospitals, and other care centers, Rev. Gary offers spiritual accompaniment, comfort, connection to both the person at the end of life and to the family and friends who love and care for the person.
-No matter what may unfold, he is there to witness and hold the sacred space of love, and let the rest be.
+As a hospice chaplain and spiritual care counselor in homes, hospitals, and other care centers, Rev. Gary offers spiritual accompaniment, comfort and connection for the journey – both for the person at the end of life and to the family and friends who love and care for the person.
+No matter what may unfold, Rev. Gary is there to witness and hold the sacred space of love, and let the rest be.

 In all these ways and more, Rev. Gary accompanies the dying person and their loved ones, going as far along the journey as they and Spirit will allow.
-Whatever is taking place in the journey, his essential work is always loving, listening, and letting go.
+Whatever is taking place in that journey, the essence of his work is always to listen, be present, hold loving compassionate space, and to welcome in all that is healing and comforting or whatever else needs to be there.

 Funerals and Memorial Services; Eulogies